typhoidgenomics/genotyphi/README.md

 For assemblies, we recommend using [ParSNP](http://harvest.readthedocs.org/) to align genomes to the CT18 reference.
 The resulting multi-sample VCF file(s) can be passed directly to this script via --vcf_parsnp.

-Dependencies: Python 2.7.5+ ([SAMtools](http://http://samtools.sourceforge.net/) and [BCFtools](https://samtools.github.io/bcftools/) are also required if you are working from BAM files)
+Dependencies: Python 2.7.5+ ([SAMtools](http://http://samtools.sourceforge.net/) and [BCFtools](https://samtools.github.io/bcftools/) are also required if you are working from BAM files.
+Genotyphi has been tested with versions 1.1, 1.2, and 1.3 of both SAMtools and bcftools, subsequently we advise using the same version of both of these dependencies together i.e. SAMtools v1.2 and bcftools v1.2).

 [Basic Usage](https://github.com/katholt/genotyphi/#basic-usage---own-bam-recommended-if-you-have-reads)